Tobacco and Fuel Tax Exemption Simplification Project

 - Project partners

-The new electronic system will need internet access.
-For retailers without reliable internet access, the new system will be able to record purchases made during offline periods and provide updates once connectivity is regained.
+The TAFT system will need internet access but will be able to record purchases made during offline periods and provide updates once connectivity is regained.

 There will be no fee to set up the system or for ongoing access or technical support for the system.

-The new electronic system will be offered to retailers to use on a voluntary basis, with the planned roll-out in spring 2022.
+The new electronic system will be offered to retailers to use on a voluntary basis, with the planned roll-out in fall 2022.

 Retailer and consumer feedback are an important part of designing the new system.
 If you’d like to participate in the project, see volunteer opportunities.